itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   **CI (GitHub Actions):** PNPM caching should be enabled (e.g., using `pnpm/action-setup` with `cache: true`).
     *   **Local:** PNPM automatically caches packages globally (e.g., `~/Library/pnpm/store`).
 Use `pnpm store prune` to remove old versions.
 2.  **Selective Builds:** Avoid running full Cloudflare worker builds (`pnpm run preview`) during general development if not specifically testing worker functionality.
 Standard `pnpm dev` and `pnpm build` are usually sufficient.
+3.  **ESLint Version:** The project uses ESLint v8.57.1.
+Downgrading from v9 was necessary to resolve compatibility issues with existing configurations during deployment.

 ### Future Performance Enhancements (Potential)

 *   **Lazy Loading:** Investigate dynamic imports for heavy libraries like `recharts` to load them only on relevant pages.
-*   **Icon Optimization:** The project now uses native imports from `phosphor-react`, which supports tree-shaking via ES modules.
+*   **Icon Optimization:** The project now uses native imports from `@phosphor-icons/react`, which supports tree-shaking via ES modules.
+This change was made to resolve build issues encountered with `phosphor-react`.
 *   **Locale Stripping:** Explore options to remove unused locales from `date-fns` via webpack or Next.js configuration.
 *   **Cloudflare Worker Evaluation:** Continue to evaluate if the full Cloudflare Worker build/deployment model is essential for the project's long-term goals or if simpler deployment targets suffice.